 The gently rolling 74,774ha Sierra de Andújar, part of the vast Sierra Morena, is densely wooded and boasts one of Andalucia’s best preserved expanses of Mediterranean forest and scrubland.
 Flowing through the rocky hills is the Yeguas River, with many lovely spots to sit and meditate along its banks.
 Its more remote areas are inhabited by an impressive number of endangered species, such as the pardel lynx, wolf, black vulture and imperial eagle.

 Playa de Tamujoso

-Those who want to taste the traditional flavors of the cuisine of Baños de Encina should look out for dishes made with game meat such as estofado de ciervo (deer stew), perdiz en escabeche (pickled partridge) or calandrajos con liebre (Calandrajos with hare).
-Its desserts include sweets like gachos santeras (porridge), tortas de aciete (cakes made with olive oil) and mantecados (shortbread made with olive oil and butter).
+Those wishing to sample the traditional tastes of Baños de Encina should look out for dishes made with game meat such as estofado de ciervo (deer stew), perdiz en escabeche (pickled partridge) or calandrajos con liebre (cod, clam and hare stew).
+Its desserts include sweets like gachos santeras (porridge), tortas de aciete (cakes made with olive oil) and mantecados (lard cakes).